 2. Sign Up For HARO

 Once you sign up, you will receive daily emails with source requests from various reporters.
-When you see an opportunity that fits your small business PR needs, you can craft and send a pitch that fits that opportunity.
-The ball is then in their court, and they can reach out if interested.
+When you see an opportunity that fits your small business PR needs, craft and send a pitch that fits that opportunity.
+The ball is then in the reporter's court who can reach out if interested.

 3. Leverage Facebook Live Video